To initiate a port-in request, you must have a Plivo Standard account. Follow these steps to complete a port-in request.

 Step 4: Plivo will reach out to you with the FOC and porting date.

 Plivo will send you an email alerting you to your port date.
-We'll add the numbers you wish to port two days prior to the date specified in the FOC.
+We'll add the numbers you wish to port to your account at midnight on the date specified in the FOC.
 At this point, we recommend you have your application set up and ready for your number to avoid any service interruption or downtime for the newly ported number.
 Plivo will send out a confirmation once the port is complete so you can begin using the phone number.

 Your former carrier will release the number to Plivo and maintain service for three to seven business days.
 During this transition period your calls will still be handled by the previous carrier.
 This transition period is used to set up the number with Plivo routing.
 Previous routing and translation will be dropped within 24 hours after you've assigned the correct Plivo application to the number and confirmed the change on the porting ticket.